mmortatti/pico8-emulator/README.md

 Pico8 pico8 = new Pico8()
 ```

-Since this class is platform independent, it is important to set a few things so that it can process input and screen color values.
-Firstly, let's add functionality to allow for input processing:
+Since this class does not depend on any external libraries other than LUA interpreters, it needs to know how to process input, convert screen color data and convert audio buffer data to the desired format.
+Let's start breaking these down.

+### Input Processing

+To tell the PICO-8 Emulator how to process input, we need to do something similar to the code below:

 ```c#
 pico8.SetBtnPressedCallback(((x) => Keyboard.GetState().IsKeyDown((Keys)x)));